-If the dwelling is shared by more than 1 household all rooms are counted for the owner/tenant except those exclusively used by the other households.
-In case of several household sharing a unique room, the variable is coded to 1 (zero is difficulty interpretable and fractional number are not allowed by the format).
+If the dwelling is shared by more than 1 household and some rooms are shared with other households (within the same dwelling), the number of shared rooms should be divided by the number of households and the equal share should be added to each household. all rooms are counted for the owner/tenant except those exclusively used by the other households.
+This variable can consequently be coded with one decimal.
+In case of several households sharing a unique room, the variable is coded to 1 (zero is difficulty interpretable and fractional numbers are not allowed by the format).